Rockingscots is a website dedicated to

 Hugh McKenna, Eddie, Nod & David.
 Nod, Eddie, David & Hugh

-Other members during the in the course of the group included:
+Other members during the lifetime of the group included:

 Kim Beacon (vocals); Alan Campbell (guitar); Nod Kerr (Drums); Hugh McKenna (keys & vocals); Alan Wilson (Drums) & Eddie (guitar & vocals).

-Kim Beacon and Hugh McKenna had later well documented careers.
+the later careers of Kim Beacon and Hugh McKenna are well documented.

-Nod Kerr was previously with the Mob and Salavation and later, Jamie Barnes' Cochise and others.
+Nod Kerr was previously with the Mob and Salvation and later, Jamie Barnes' Cochise among others.

 Above: Promo copy of the '72 single by Nickelson